 The information that comes with the medication will outline potential side effects.
 Common examples include nausea, diarrhea, unsteadiness, confusion or upset stomach.
 All medications have the potential to cause side effects.
+It is the caregiver's responsibility to review the side effects and drug information when a new medication is prescribed for a resident.
+Prior to giving the resident the medication, caregivers should always review the medication information.
+The medication information can be found in a Physician's Drug Reference book (PDR), an online drug reference book, some eMar (electronic medication records), or the information sheets that many pharmacies send with the medication.
 Some side effects, balanced against the drug's effectiveness, may be justified.
 For example, if the medication is improving a resident's condition but causes temporary unsteadiness, the practitioner may determine that the benefit of taking the medication outweighs the risks (side effects).
 This is referred to as a risk-benefit analysis.
+If a resident is taking a medication that can cause a side effect such as unsteadiness, the community setting needs to add additional approaches or services to the individual service plan (ISP) to help protect the resident from the side effects.

 Observing, documenting and reporting side effects become even more important when a new medication or change in dosage is ordered for a resident.
-For example, suppose that a resident has just begun taking a new medication, which is causing diarrhea and vomiting.
+For example, suppose that a resident has just begun taking a new medication which is causing diarrhea and vomiting.
 Failing to observe, document or report those symptoms could quickly lead to dehydration.

-Review this devastating case study of a caregiver who ignored side effects: Mrs. Halstead was prescribed a new medication that had a listed side effect of causing renal (kidney) failure.
+Review this devastating case study of a caregiver who did not recognize side effects:

+Mrs. Halstead was prescribed a new medication that had a listed side effect of causing renal (kidney) failure.
 Over a period of two days, while caregiver Susan was working, Mrs. Halstead experienced a significant change of condition including vomiting, abdominal pain, nausea, disorientation, cold and clammy skin and a significant drop in blood pressure.